vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Automation

-We use the open source [n8n](https://n8n.io/) platform to perform automation tasks and send notifications. n8n is similar to Zapier, IFTTT or Power Automate but can be self hosted.
+We use the open source [n8n](https://n8n.io/) platform to perform automation tasks and send notifications. n8n is similar to Zapier, IFTTT, or Power Automate, but can be self-hosted.

 n8n connects various APIs from Mastodon, Slack, Matrix, Patreon, Ko-fi, Google, and GitHub.

 ### People

 There is a limited set of people with administrative controls to our core applications and infrastructure.
-In the event of a disaster which limits those people from performing their duties, alternative people have been identified to take control of our system and insure continuity of operations.
+In the event of a disaster which limits those people from performing their duties, alternatives have been identified to take control of our system and insure continuity of operations.

 ## Naming Conventions